Sinhala script: Numerals

-This system is now superseded by Hindu–Arabic numeral system.
+This system has been replaced by the Hindu–Arabic numeral system.

-Sinhala Illakkam (Sinhala Archaic Numbers)

-Sinhala Illakkam were used for writing numbers prior to the fall of Kandyan Kingdom in 1815.
-These digits did not have a zero instead the numbers had signs for 10, 20, 30, 40, 50, 60, 70, 80, 90, 100, 1000.
-These digits and numbers can be seen primarily in Royal documents and artefacts.

-Sinhala Lith Illakkam (Sinhala Astrological Numbers)
+Astrological numbers

-Prior to the fall of Kandyan Kingdom all calculations were carried out using Lith digits.
-After the fall of the Kandyan Kingdom, Sinhala Lith Illakkam were primarily used for writing horoscopes.
-However, there is evidence that they were used for other purposes such as writing page numbers etc. The tradition of writing degrees and minutes of zodiac signs in horoscopes continued into the 20th century using different versions of Lith Digits.
-Unlike the Sinhala Illakkam, Sinhala Lith Illakkam included a 0.
+Prior to the fall of Kandyan Kingdom all calculations were carried out using Sinhala lith illakkam.
+After that event, Sinhala lith illakkam became known as or Sinhala astrological number and were primarily used for writing horoscopes.
+The tradition of writing degrees and minutes of zodiac signs in lith numbers continued into the 20th century.
+Unlike the Sinhala illakkam, Sinhala lith illakkam included a 0.